 50 mL vial

-1 Andrews, P. Pharmacokinetic Studies with Droncit® in Animals Using a Biological Assay.
-Veterinary Medical Review 2/76: 154-165.
+1 Andrews P. Pharmacokinetic Studies with DRONCIT® in Animals Using a Biological Assay.
+Veterinary Medical Review, 2/76, pg.
+154-165.

 Made in Germany

-Bayer, the Bayer Cross, Droncit and the dog & cat logo are registered trademarks of Bayer.
+Bayer, the Bayer Cross and Droncit are registered trademarks of Bayer.

 Regulations for product use are established by country.
 Information contained on this site pertains only to the United States of America, and is not intended to provide adequate information for product use.
 Before using or dispensing any product, read and carefully observe the label directions.